efuzy/efuzy/docs/src/pages/vue-components/responsive.md

 :::

 ::: warning
-Do not use it on Quasar components that already have a `ratio` property, like QImg or QVideo, or on components that have a forced height.
+Do not use it on Efuzy components that already have a `ratio` property, like QImg or QVideo, or on components that have a forced height.
 :::

 ### Basic